-\emph{Chiral state conversion with near-unit efficiency.---}Here we design a protocol in which both the fidelity $F$ and the postselection probability $P$ can simultaneously have values approaching $1$ with arbitrarily high accuracy.
-In order to achieve this, we combine our strategy of variable postselection rate $q$ with the strategy of parameter hopping proposed by Li et al. in Ref.~\citep{Li2020p} for nHH dynamics.
+\emph{Chiral state conversion with near-unit efficiency.---} Recently, Ref.~\citep{Li2020p} proposed employing the strategy of parameter hopping for nHH and was able to achieve chiral state conversion with $P \approx F \approx 0.9$.
+While this is an impressive improvement over adiabatic protocols, it is still not good enough for properly quantum applications.
+Here we design a protocol in which both the fidelity $F$ and the postselection probability $P$ can simultaneously have values approaching $1$ with arbitrarily high accuracy.
+This is achieved by combining variable postselection rate $q$ with parameter hopping.

 Consider the following trajectory in parameter space:

 This trajectory is depicted in Fig.~\ref{fig:trajectory_hopping}.
 Note the discontinuous hops at times $T_{1}$ and $T_{1}+T_{2}$.
 This trajectory enables chiral state conversion through the following mechanism.
 For the trajectory's initial point, $(0,\pi/2,0)$, the system's evolution is goverened by the Hamiltonian $H$ whose eigenstates are $\ket{\pm}$.
 During (i) the system evolves adiabatically for time $T_{1}$ so that $\ket +$ and $\ket -$ are transformed into $\ket{\uparrow}$ and $\ket{\downarrow}$ respectively (for $\chi=+1$).
 During (ii) the system stays at a single point in the parameter space, and its dynamics is dominated by relaxation, so that the system eventually ends up in $\ket{\downarrow}$.
 During (iii) the system is again governed by $H$, so that $\ket{\downarrow}$ is adiabatically transformed into $|+\rangle$.